 “Seth effaces his Indian identity completely: there seems to be no relation between the author’s name and known facts of his cultural moorings and the theme and characters of the novel peopled by European musicians”.

 This isn't true.
-To see Seth's Indianness you have to imagine what a working class lad from Rochdale might have written.
+To see Seth's Indianness you have to imagine what a working class lad from Rochdale would have written.
 On the one hand, you might say there is a 'Nada-Brahma' concept which is why the thing isn't necessarily Satrean 'bad faith', on the other you have to admit that the Anglophile Indian upper middle class is boring, stupid and intensely bigoted.

 But, at least, Seth was entrepreneurial and craftsman-like.
 Now he is merely constipated.
 Still, he created his own market, his own 'brand', and- let's face it- not everybody can be Ishiguro who used his Japanese identity to create a unique voice for himself in his first two novels.
 It was that voice- one for which everything has to remain unsaid- transplanted into other settings, which made him Nobel worthy.